 Scup overwinter in offshore waters from southern New Jersey to Cape Hatteras.
 When water temperatures begin to rise in spring and summer scup migrate to more northern and inshore waters to spawn.
 Spawning areas include locations from southern New England to Long Island, New York.
 Large fish arrive to the spawning grounds first, followed by successive waves of smaller individuals, suggesting that scup school by size.
 Larval scup are pelagic and are found in coastal waters during warmer months.
 Juvenile scup use a variety of coastal habitats and can dominate the overall fish population in large estuarine areas during the summer months.

 Scup are highly sought after by commercial and recreational fishermen throughout Southern New England and the Mid-Atlantic.
-Scup support commercial fisheries from Massachusetts to North Carolina, with landings largely coming from Rhode Island (38%), New Jersey (26%), and New York (16%).
-S Commercial landings peaked in 1960 at 48.9 million pounds, and then ranged between 11.02 and 22.04 million pounds until the late 1980s.
+Scup support commercial fisheries from Massachusetts to North Carolina.
+Commercial landings peaked in 1960 at 48.9 million pounds, and then ranged between 11.02 and 22.04 million pounds until the late 1980s.
 Landings increased to 15.6 million pounds in 1991, then dropped to the lowest landings measured in the fishery in 2000 at 2.7 million pounds.
 Starting in 2001, landings increased to about 15.86 million pounds in 2011.
 Since 2011, commercial landings have varied between 14.88 million pounds (2012) and 17.87 million pounds (2013).
 In 2017, commercial landings were 15.4 million pounds (75% of the commercial quota).
 Since 1979, commercial landings have largely come from Rhode Island (38%), New Jersey (26%), and New York (16%).
 Commercial discards have been high during most of the past three decades, averaging 43% of the total commercial catch during 1989-2000.
 Since the implementation of gear restricted areas in 2001, estimated discards as a proportion of the total commercial catch have decreased, averaging about 33%.